cbare/cbare.github.io/_drafts/teaching-git.md

 ---
 layout: post
-title:  "Learning Git"
+title:  "Teaching Git"
 date:   2021-03-28 11:55:00 +1300
 categories: programming tools
 ---

-This is a set of notes for a presentation I gave to a group of data oriented folks and a refresher on version control for data people.
+This is a set of notes on version control with Git targeted at data analysts wanting to add Git version control to their workflow.

 ## Tools for software quality

 Software engineering gives us a set of tools for maintaining quality.
-Source code version control tracks changes to a codebase over time.

 - Tests
 - ***Version control  <<=====***